zer0bruh/ArenaSurvivor/README.md

 ## ⚠️ Limitations

-- Simplified collision system (AABB)
+- Poor performance in some cases
 - Basic enemy AI (tracking behavior)
 - Limited polish and balancing
 - Use of non-original assets